Marginalised Gaussian Processes with Nested Sampling: Introduction

 Below we provide a summary of our main contributions:

-\begin{itemize} \item Highlight the failure modes of ML-II training in the context of spectral mixture kernels.
-We provide insights into the effectiveness of ML-II training in weak and strong data regimes. \item Demonstrate the practical feasibility of Hamiltonian Monte Carlo (HMC) / NUTS to sample from the hyperparameter space of the spectral mixture kernel class. \item Present the first demonstration of Nested Sampling (NS) as a means of sampling from the hyperparameter posterior, and its capability of identifying multiple modes. \item We demonstrate that in several time series modelling tasks, (where we predict the future given past observations) incorporating hyperparameter uncertainty yields superior prediction intervals. \end{itemize}
+\begin{itemize} \item Highlight some of the failure modes of ML-II training.
+We provide insights into the effectiveness of ML-II training in weak and strong data regimes. \item Present a viable set of priors for the hyperparameters of the spectral mixture kernel. \item Propose the relevance of Nested Sampling (NS) as an effective means of sampling from the hyperparameter posterior \citep[see also][]{faria2016uncovering, aksulu2020new}, particularly in the presence of a multimodal likelihood. \item We demonstrate that in several time series modelling tasks (where we predict the future given past observations), incorporating hyperparameter uncertainty yields superior prediction intervals. \end{itemize}

-Although this work focuses on the SM kernel class, many of the insights and general methodology are applicable to many other kernels used in the context of Gaussian process regression.

-\section{BACKGROUND}
+\section{Background}

-This section provides a brief account of marginalised Gaussian process regression, followed by an outline of the spectral mixture kernel \citep{wilson2013gaussian} which will be used in the numerical experiments.
+This section provides a brief account of marginalised Gaussian process regression, followed by an outline of the spectral mixture kernel \citep{wilson2013gaussian} which we shall use in the numerical experiments.

-\subsection{Marginalised Gaussian Processes}
+\paragraph{Marginalised Gaussian Processes.}

-Given some input-output pairs $(X, \bm{y}) = \lbrace{ \bm{x_{i}}, y_{i} \rbrace}_{i=1}^{N}$ where $y_{i}$ are noisy realizations of latent function values $f_{i}$ with Gaussian noise, $y_{i} = f_{i} + \epsilon_{i}$, $\epsilon_{i} \sim \mathcal{N}(0, \sigma_{n}^{2})$, we seek to infer some as-yet unseen values $y^*$.
-Let $k_{\theta}(\bm{x_{i}, \bm{x}_{j}})$ denote a positive definite kernel function parameterized with hyperparameters $\bm{\theta}$.
-Following the prescription of \citet{pmlr-v118-lalchand20a}, the marginalised GP framework is given by
+Given some input-output pairs $(X, \mathbf{y}) = \lbrace{ \mathbf{x_{i}}, y_{i} \rbrace}_{i=1}^{N}$ where $y_{i}$ are noisy realizations of latent function values $f_{i}$ with Gaussian noise, $y_{i} = f_{i} + \epsilon_{i}$, $\epsilon_{i} \sim \mathcal{N}(0, \sigma_{n}^{2})$, we seek to infer some as-yet unseen values $y^*$.
+Let $k_{\theta}(\mathbf{x_{i}, \mathbf{x}_{j}})$ denote a positive definite kernel function parameterized with hyperparameters $\mathbf{\theta}$.
+Following the prescription of \citet{pmlr-v118-lalchand20a}, the marginalised GP framework is given by,